Johnkai2196/MAINDFUL/README.md

 * Conversational user-interface for easy health-data interaction through natural language
 * Apple Health-data integration for strainghtforward data-usage.
 Currently the application supports Heart Rate, VO2MAX, Sleep and steps.
+* Walkthrough to guide the user in usage of the application
 * Pre-made prompts
 * Support for open questions regarding users health data.
 * Short-analysis on KPI pages